AbrarAbe/skate-rofi/README.md

 2. Copy the `.local/bin/skate.sh` script to a location in your `$PATH` (e.g., `~/.local/bin/`).
 3. Make the script executable: `chmod +x ~/.local/bin/skate.sh`.
 4. Copy the `.config/rofi/skate.rasi` file to `~/.config/rofi/`.
+5. Alternatively, you can clone the repository to your home directory.

 ## Configuration